danieldeveloper001/csharp_design_patterns/src/observer/002_practical/README.md

 Since each kind of achievement depends upon different conditions being met by the player, a common interface is stabilished between them, so that all achievements can be uniformely processed and the player unaware of each achievement logic implementation.

+:warning: This example has some hardcoded constants at the **program** class whose implementation logic is out of the scope (ex.: buying and selling different artifacts, monster ).